lSeelie/lSeelie/README.md

 - Greetings, i'm Seelie!
-- I enjoy genshin, drawing, and conversing, among many others
+- I enjoy general gaming, drawing, and conversing about random topics nobody asked about
+- I often go on random four-hour rants about the exact sciences behind fictional magic powers
 - Not learning anything atm, don't even really know how to use this website
-- I'm pretty useless, so no collabs lmao
+- Self-Esteem at as all time low :D
-- No shared contacts atm :>
+- No shared contacts atm

 <!---
 lSeelie/lSeelie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.